Tuesday, May 22: Day One

 Savings Groups are good potential clients for financial service providers (FSPs).
 They represent significant financial assets and millions of individuals who have developed financial literacy and discipline.
 Closer ties will result in a broader range of financial services for members.
 FFIs increasingly see Savings Groups members as an untapped market, with digital technology and advances in other tools and processes making communication and linkage with rural populations easier and more cost-effective.
 Yet many FFIs do not possess the corporate culture to motivate them to understand and adapt products and processes to this vast new market.
 The lack of a convincing business case has also caused widespread hesitation.
 Another fear is that financial incentives meant to encourage FSPs to work with groups will result in group ‘capture’ where unsuspecting members will open accounts and take loans before they fully understand the consequences of their choices.

-This session will feature an engaging debate on FSPs taking responsibility for the formation and ongoing support of Savings Groups.
+This session featured an engaging debate on FSPs taking responsibility for the formation and ongoing support of Savings Groups.

 Sukhwinder Arora, Oxford Policy Management (OPM) | Lauren Hendricks, Grameen Foundation | Ross Nathan, VisionFund Rwanda | Saqib Nazir, Interpay Africa | Candace Nelson, Independent Consultant | Mbonisi Tshuma, World Education Malawi | Dana Redford, Policy Experimentation & Evaluation Platform (PEEP)